Wednesday, September 27, 2017

 Antonín Dvořák.

 However, as he navigated the progressive entry of other instrumental groups in this “upbeat” to the main body of the movement, I did find the very slow pace and degree of expressive intensity a bit much.
-Dvořák’s metronome mark alongside that Adagio instruction is sixteenth note=126, and neither changes throughout the 23 measures before the main Allegro molto kicks in.
+Dvořák’s metronome mark alongside that Adagio instruction is eighth note = 126, and neither changes throughout the 23 measures before the main Allegro molto kicks in.
 This is way faster than any performance I have come across, and while in no way would metronomic rigidity be desirable, it would be interesting to hear an approach to that speed, so that the slow(ish) intro feels actually like a lead-in to the main movement and not a separate piece in itself.

 It was not a surprise that Mr. St. Clair omitted the first movement exposition repeat, as is the case more often than not with this symphony.
 I realize that this review is beginning to sound a bit of a nitpick, but… a master in his maturity such as Dvořák was when he wrote the "New World" surely knew what he wanted, particularly as he took the trouble to write four lead-back measures to this particular repeat; and first-movement repeats clearly were not automatic for him, given that he does not ask for one in either of his preceding symphonies.